holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 **6. How much damage does each bullet do?**

-Each bullet (player and enemy) does 5 damage.
-Enemies start with 10hp and 5points of armor, which results in 3 shots to kill.
+Each bullet (player and enemy) does approximately 5 damage, depending on the armor level.
+Enemies start with 10hp and 5points of armor, which results in 3-4 shots to kill.
 These values may change post-novelty.

 **7. Does a player have a maximum ammo cap?**